"We Guarantee Your Child's Success in Non-verbal Reasoning Tests"

 Non-verbal reasoning requires good visual acuity (acuteness of vision combined with good interpretation by the brain), which is a skill that comes more naturally to some people than to others.
 The key is to be disciplined and systematic, and to look at each element in the sequence in turn, ruling out options as you go along.

-To get more advise and help on preparing your child for Higher GCSE Maths exam contact us or visit our Tuition Centre.
+To get more advise and help on preparing your child for the 11+ Verbal Reasoning Test contact us or visit our Tuition Centre.